theosth/PubMed_MLP-INLPT-WS2023/README.md

 #### Index

-Process of ingesting and embedding the documents yourself, you can use our pre-packaged OpenSearch index.
+To skip the process of ingesting and embedding the documents yourself, you can use our pre-packaged OpenSearch index.
 To do that, create the folder `data/opensearch` and unpack our `opensearch.zip` into that folder.
 You can find `opensearch.zip`
 here:
 ```